nicolasdewez/serverConnect/README.md

 The parameter `test` is the configuration name

-After execution, a script was created into directory build (name is `test.sh`)
+After execution, two script were created into directory build :
+* `test.sh` for ssh connect
+* `test.scp` for use scp command